Aladar Forrói: Descendants

 Forrói died in 1310 or 1311.
 It is plausible that he was already dead, when Amadeus Aba was assassinated in September 1311 in Kassa (today Košice, Slovakia).
 Charles I arbitrated an agreement between Amadeus' sons and the town, which also prescribed that the Abas withdraw from two counties and allow the noblemen inhabiting their domains to freely join Charles.
-In accordance with the treaty, Aladar (II) and James was two of the those 47 lords, who offered hostages in order to preserve lasting peace.
+In accordance with the treaty, Aladar (II) and James were two of the 47 lords, who offered hostages in order to preserve lasting peace.
 However, the Abas soon entered into an alliance with Matthew Csák against the king, which resulted in his familiares having to decide between serving the king or the influential clan.

 The brothers chose a different path.
 James swore oath of allegiance to Charles I. He fought in the Battle of Rozgony against the Aba clan on 15 June 1312, where he was killed.
 Aladar (II) remained a partisan of the local oligarchic domain of the Aba clan.
 In December 1312, his troops assaulted a bailiff of the new pro-royal ispán Michael Szikszói in his estate Fancsal.
 He was among the supporters of Matthew Csák in 1316.
 The Forrói family survived only one more generation.
 The most influential of them all was John, a son of James, who was vice-ispán of Abaúj County in 1342.
 He died without descendants around 1360, ending the Forrói line after three generations.